-In consequence of the recommendation of Dr. Peckard, of Cambridge; Messers, Lloyd, of Birmingham; the Rev. T. Clarkson, of London; Thomas Walker, Thomas Cooper, and Isaac Moss, Esqrs. of Manchester; we beg leave also to recommend the sale of the NARRATIVE of GUSTAVUS VASSA to the friends of humanity in the town and neighbourhood of Sheffield.
-Dr. Browne, Rev. Jas.
-Wilkinson, Wm.
-Shore, Efq.
-Rev. Edw.
-Goodwin, Sam.
-Marshall, John Barlow.
-The GENERAL MAGAZINE and IMPAR-TIAL REVIEW for JULY 1789, characterizes this Work in the following Terms: "This is a round, unvarnished tale of the chequered adventures of an African who, early in life, was torn from his native country, by those savage dealers in a traffic disgrace- ful to humanity, and which has fixed a stain on the legislature of Britain.
-The Narra- 46 tive sative appears to be written with much truth and fimplicity.
-The Author's account of " the manners of the natives of his own province (Eboe) is interesting and pleasing; " and the Reader, unless perchance he is either " a West-India planter or Liverpool merchant, will find his humanity often feverely wounded by the shameless barbarity practised towards the Author's hapless countrymen in our colonies; if he feel, as he ought, the "oppressed and oppressors will equally ex-"cite his pity and indignation.
-That fo un-" just, so iniquitous a commerce may be abo-" lished, is our ardent wish; and we heartily " join in our Author's prayer, "That the "God of heaven may inspire the hearts of our "Representatives in Parliament with peculiar "benevolence on that important day when " fo interesting a question is to be discussed; when thousands, in consequence of their determination, are to look for happiness or " mifery!" .
-THE kind reception which this Work has met with from many hundred persons, of all denominations, demands the Author's most sincere thanks to his numerous friends; and he most respectfully solicits the favour and encouragement of the candid and unprejudiced friends of the Africans.
-A LIST L I S T OF SUBSCRIBERS.
+WE entertain no doubt of the general authenticity of this very intelligent African's story; though it is not improbable that some English writer has affisted him in the compilement, or, at least, the correction of his book; for it is sufficiently well-written.
+The Narrative wears an honest face; and we have conceived a good opinion of the man, from the artless manner in which he has detailed the variety of adventures and vicissitudes which have fallen to his lot.
+His publication appears very seasonable, at a time when negro-slavery is the subject of public investigation; and it seems calculated to increase the odium that has been excited against the West-India planters, on account of the [xvi] cruelties that some are said to have exercised on their slaves, many instances of which are here detailed.
+The fable author of this volume appears to be a very fensible man; and he is, surely, not the less worthy of credit from being a convert to Christianity.
+He is a Methodist, and has filled many pages towards the end of his work, with accounts of his dreams, visions, and divine influences; but all this, supposing him to have been under any delusive influence, only serves to convince us that he is guided by principle, and that he is not one of those poor converts, who, having undergone the ceremony of baptism, have remained content with that portion only of the christian religion; instances of which are said to be almost innumerable in America and the West Indies.
+Gustavus Vassa appears to possess a very different character; and, therefore, we heartily wish success to his publication, which we are glad to see has been encouraged by a very respectable subscription.
+The GENERAL MAGAZINE and IMPARTIAL REVIEW for July 1789, characterizes this Work in the following Terms: 'This is a round unvarnished tale' of the chequered adventures of an African, who early in life, was torn from his native country, by those favage dealers in a traffic disgraceful to humanity, and which has fixed a stain on the legislature of Britain.
+The Narrative appears to be written with much truth and fimplicity.
+The Author's account of the marmets of the natives of his own province [xvii] ' province (Eboe) is interesting and pleasing; and 'the reader, unless, perchance he is either a West-'India planter, or Liverpool merchant, will find his 'humanity often severely wounded by the shameless barbarity practifed towards the author's haples countrymen in all our colonies: if he feel, as he ought, the oppressed and the oppressors will equally excite his pity and indignation.
+That so unjust, ' fo iniquitous a commerce may be abolished, is our ardent wish; and we heartily join in our au-'thor's prayer, "That the God of Heaven may in-" spire the hearts of our Representatives in Parlia "ment, with peculiar benevolence on that important "day when so interesting a question is to be discus-" fed; when thousands, in consequence of their deter-"mination, are to look for happiness or misery!"
+N. B. These letters, and the Reviewers' remarks would not have appeared in the Narrative, were it not on the account of the false affertions of my enemies to prevent its circulation.
+THE kind reception which this work has met with from many hundred persons, of all denominations, demand the Author's most sincere thanks to his numerous friends; and he most respectfully solicits the favour and encouragement of the candid and unprejudiced friends of the Africans.
+LIST LIST O F ENGLISH SUBSCRIBERS.